 - You will get to make a telephone call so you can talk to a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released shortly, you might be able to keep wearing your own clothes, but if you are not expected to make bail quickly you you will be given a jail uniform – the jumpsuit.
+- If you are expected to be released shortly, you might be able to keep wearing your own clothes, but if you are not expected to make bail quickly you will be given a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please tell your story.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that might help others to get through jail intake?

 Click here to leave a comment